-In this study we adopted a multi-variable and multi-site approach to calibration and validation of the Soil Water Assessment Tool (SWAT) model for the Motueka catchment, making use of extensive field measurements.
-Not only were a number of hydrological processes (model components) in a catchment evaluated, but also a number of subcatchments were used in the calibration.
-The internal variables used were PET, annual water yield, daily streamflow, baseflow, and soil moisture.
+The study adopted a multi-variable and multi-site approach in the calibration and validation of the SWAT model, making use of extensive field measurements throughout the catchment, and subcatchments focusing on a number of hydrological processes (model components).
+The internal variables used were potential evapotranspiration (PET), annual water yield, daily streamflow, baseflow, and soil moisture including soil and root-zone infiltration.
 The study was conducted using an 11-year historical flow record (1990–2000); 1990–94 was used for calibration and 1995–2000 for validation.

-SWAT generally predicted well the PET, water yield and daily streamflow.
-The predicted daily streamflow matched the observed values, with a Nash–Sutcliffe coefficient of 0·78 during calibration and 0·72 during validation.
-However, values for subcatchments ranged from 0·31 to 0·67 during calibration, and 0·36 to 0·52 during validation.
-The predicted soil moisture remained wet compared with the measurement.
-About 50% of the extra soil water storage predicted by the model can be ascribed to overprediction of precipitation; the remaining 50% discrepancy was likely to be a result of poor representation of soil properties.
+SWAT generally predicted the PET, water yield and daily streamflow with reasonable accuracy.
+The predicted daily streamflow matched the observed values.
+The predicted soil moisture levels were higher compared with the measurement.
+About 50% of the extra soil water storage predicted by the model can be ascribed to over prediction of precipitation; the remaining 50% discrepancy was likely to be a result of poor representation of soil properties.

 Cao, W.Z.; Davie, T.; Fenemor, A.; Bowden, W.B.
 (2007).
 Reply to comment on Cao W, Bowden BW, Davie T, Fenemor A. 2006.
 'Multi-variable and multi-site calibration and validation of SWAT in a large mountainous catchment with high spatial variability.'
 Hydrological Processes 20(5): 1057-1073.
 Hydrological Processes 21(23): 3229-3230.